planetlucid/planetlucid.github.io/_posts/2020-03-03-request_response_routes_and_params.markdown

 Here is how MVC plays into the request response cycle.

+Models:
-    Models - Logic behind application.
+- Logic behind application.
 Checks for right or wrong.

-		Views -
+Views:
 - The front end.
 Everything the user interacts with.
 - HTML, CSS, JS, FORMS, ERB (embedded Ruby)
 - ERB - Template where info about users get’s injected in from controller.

+Controllers:
-    Controllers - The middle man between Models and Views.
+- The middle man between Models and Views.
 - The hub that decides what goes where.
 The controller relays data from the browser to the application, and from the application to the browser.

 If we use the restaurant analogy of with Model being Chef - View being the patron - and Controller being the server, then `param` is the specific order placed.
 We’ll talk about `param` further along.